Online Loans That Accept BC Disability Income

 • Direct deposit should be set up.
 The lender needs to see that your BC disability assistance is being paid directly into your bank account.

-Where should I apply for disability loans in BC if I have bad credit?
+Where can I apply for disability loans in BC if I have bad credit?

 The loans mentioned above—payday loans, installment loans, cash advances and car title loans—all have lenient eligibility criteria, and people with bad credit can realistically get approved for these as long as they can show their lender they have the means to repay the loan.